 Doc Holliday: The Story Continues

 Glenwood Springs has had its share of famous visitors—President Teddy Roosevelt, Al Capone and Kid Curry—but none so legendary as John Henry “Doc” Holliday.
 Visitors are enamored with tales of the steady-handed gunslinger and are eager to learn more about his life and death.
-The new Doc Holliday Museum is devoted to the man’s life and the era in which he lived.
+The new Doc Holliday Collection is devoted to the man’s life and the era in which he lived.
 The centerpiece of the collection is a derringer pistol purportedly given to Doc by his sweetheart, Big Nose Kate.
 Though controversy swirls around the firearm, the mystery enchants Western history buffs.
 The same is true for Doc’s “grave” in the hilltop Linwood Cemetery, where Glenwood’s pioneer settlers are buried.
 Though his marker is situated in a choice spot overlooking Glenwood Springs, his final resting place within the cemetery is unknown.
 Around Halloween, Doc and other ghosts of Glenwood’s past appear to tell their stories on the Frontier Historical Society’s annual Ghost Walk, a sell-out event.
 Glenwood Springs is also home to the Doc Holliday’s Saloon.
 Take a gander at the photos hanging on the tavern’s walls including those of Doc, his buddies the Earp brothers and his enemies the Clanton’s and McLaury’s.